A: You are eligible to become an APCO member if you are in any of the following categories:

-A: Check images take approximately 1-2 business days from the time it clears your account until you can actually view the image in your account.
+A: Check images take approximately 1-2 business days from the time they clear your account until you can actually view the image in your account.

 A: Log in to your Credit Union online banking.
 Under the ‘Bill Payment’ tab, choose ‘Enrollment Options’.
 Then, simply choose which accounts you would like to enroll.

 A: Under the ‘Bill Payment’ tab, choose ‘Make a Payment/Add a Payee’.
-A screen is displayed in which you are to fill in the required information.
+A screen is displayed where you are to fill in the required information.
 Click ‘Add Payee’ and the record is added to your personal payee list.